aljazfrancic/stonks-bot/ENVIRONMENT_VARIABLES.md

 - **No stock data**: Verify POLYGON API key is valid
 - **Cryptocurrency data works**: CoinGecko doesn't require an API key
 - **Logs not showing**: Check LOG_LEVEL setting
+- **Script not working**: Ensure Python is installed and .env file exists
+- **Permission errors**: Make sure your .env file is readable